-- 9.1 Performance reviews are conducted annually for all University employees using the template authorised by the Vice-Chancellor. - 9.2 Performance reviews must include an opportunity for a face-to-face meeting between the employee and the employee's supervisor for the purpose of reviewing the employee's performance against the position description and key performance indicators for the period of time since the last performance review was conducted, and to agree key performance indicators for the next year.
+- 9.1 Performance reviews are conducted annually for all University employees (other than casual staff) using the template authorised by the Vice-Chancellor. - 9.2 Performance reviews must include an opportunity for a face-to-face meeting between the employee and the employee's supervisor for the purpose of reviewing the employee's performance against the position description and key performance indicators for the period since the last performance review was conducted, and to agree key performance indicators for the next year. - 9.3 A performance review may include a recommendation to the Vice-Chancellor for review of the classification of a position or the promotion of an employee as provided for by this Policy.

-- 9.3 A performance review may include a recommendation to the Vice-Chancellor for review of the classification of a position or the promotion of an employee as provided for by this Policy. - 9.4 At the conclusion of the performance review the evaluation must be finalised by the employee's supervisor in Employment Hero.
+9.4 At the conclusion of the performance review, the employee's supervisor must provide a copy of the review to the Operations Manager for archiving in employment records.